DataDog/hiring-engineers/walkthrough.md

 # Monitor Google Cloud Platform with Datadog

 ## Getting Started
+This guide will walk you through deploying the Datadog agent onto a Google Compute Instance and  configuring the Datadog GCP integration.
+We'll be using the open source Terraform tool to provision everything from scratch.
+If you don't know Terraform that's OK, all the required code is already written for you.

-This guide will walk you through deploying the Datadog agent onto a Google Compute Instance.
-You'll configure agent settings to collect some metrics, visualize your data with dashboards, monitor the data and send alerts, and configure Datadog to collect application performance data.
+Once we have our infrastructure up and running, you'll configure agent settings to collect some metrics, visualize your data with dashboards, monitor the data and send alerts, and configure Datadog to collect application performance data.

 Let's get started! 🐶

 **Time to complete**: About 60 minutes